 Arguably the best walk in the south-east of England, visitors can enjoy all of the Seven Sisters in all their glory by walking from Eastbourne to Seaford.
 This walk covers 13.6 miles (21.9 km).
 Due to the undulating cliffs, the trail features lots of descents and climbs so make sure to be prepared with lots of drinks, food and sturdy, comfortable footwear.

-Don’t worry there are several pubs, tearooms and cafes at either end, to replenish yourself afterwards.
+Don’t worry there are several pubs, tearooms and cafes at either end, to replenish yourself afterward.
 You’ve earned it!

-If you’re looking for a particular challenge, then The Seven Sisters walk is part of the South Downs Way, a 100-mile footpath that runs from Eastbourne to Winchester.
+If you’re looking for a particular challenge, then the Seven Sisters hike is part of the South Downs Way, a 100-mile footpath that runs from Eastbourne to Winchester.

-Across the Seven Sisters Country Park, there is an array of different habitats which invites a variety of birdlife.
+Across the Seven Sisters Country Park, there is an array of different habitats that invite a variety of birdlife.
 Visitors can look out for kingfishers, teals, oystercatchers, yellowhammers, whitethroats, kittiwakes and skylarks among many others.

 Cuckmere offers a range of water sports such as kayaks, canoes and

 There are several coffee shops located near the Seven Sisters Cliffs in East Sussex, England.
 Here are a few options:

 - The Beach Deck: This coffee shop is located on the beach at Birling Gap, offering stunning views of the cliffs and the sea.
 They serve a variety of hot and cold drinks, including specialty coffees and teas, as well as snacks and light meals.